biocorecrg/RNAseq_course_2019/docs/module3.md

 ### Popular tools

-Most popular tools are available as R / Bioconductor packages. <br>
+Most popular tools for differential expression analysis are available as **R / Bioconductor** packages. <br>
 Bioconductor is an R project and repository that provides a set of packages and methods for omics data analysis.<br>
 The best performing tools tend to be:
 * [DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html)